-3. Exams: There will be 3 of these over the semester.
+2. TEXTBOOK OUIZZES: There will be 2 of these over the semester.

-Students will be required to complete 2 midterm exams and 1 final exam for this course.
-These exams are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings and videos for this course.
-Exams will take place on Canvas.
+Students will be required to complete 2 quizzes for this course.
+The quizzes are designed to provide an opportunity for students to demonstrate their understanding of our assigned readings for this course.
+Quizzes will take place on Canvas.
 Students are expected to complete these individually.
 Each quiz is due by Sunday at 11:59pm at the end of the assigned week.
+The instructor will engage students in an opportunity in-class to review the material during the week prior to the quiz.